HeleneYen/Getting-Started-with-HTML/README.md

 - Submit your notes as an HTML file using the tags you learned about in these lessons
 - Keep it simple.
 CSS is used for styling and is not necessary for this project
 - Make sure you use proper HTML Document structure for your code

+### Stage 1 Project:
+- Using HTML tags like &lt;div&gt;, &lt;p&gt;, &lt;h1&gt to structure your page
+- Styling your page using CSS class selectors
+- Adding images to your page by referencing local files on your computer or online files via a URL